-The Greenwich Peninsula ward, which includes retail parks, has seen particularly large amounts of income from both the New Home Bonus fund, covered here, and these sums.
+The Greenwich Peninsula ward, which includes retail parks, has seen particularly large amounts of income from both the New Home Bonus fund, covered here, and Section 106.

-£127 million has been secured through developers for the ward, of which £32 million has been received.
-Yet just £13 million of that has been spent, and little on improving the public realm.
+£127 million has been secured through developments in Peninsula ward of which £32 million has been received.
+Yet just £13 million of that has been spent in the area and little on improving the public realm.

 The money is there to improve these areas.
 It’s just not being allocated or spent.

 What the figures show is what is starkly clear across the borough; better public space, streets, parks, estates and more are just not a priority.
 The importance of these in reducing congestion and better public health through increased walking or cycling isn’t being realised.

 The funds in these reports come from two sources: Section 106 which was the standard method to receive development-related income until 2015 and the Community Infrastructure Levy which has mostly superseded S106 and is based on a set rate per square metre.
 Here’s the CIL rates: